ivaaane/stardew-toki-pona/README.md

 ## Installing

-You need to setup SMAPI and install Content Patcher to run this mod.
-Read [this guide](https://www.stardewvalleywiki.com/Modding:Player_Guide/Getting_Started).
-Then place the project folder in your system's `Mods` path.
+You need to setup SMAPI and [install Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915) to run this mod.
+Read [this guide](https://www.stardewvalleywiki.com/Modding:Player_Guide/Getting_Started) to get started with mods.
+When you're done, place the project folder in your system's `Mods` path.
+You can either download as a `.zip` file the repository or `git clone https://github.com/ivaaane/stardew-toki-pona`

 ## Contact